 Acetaminophen in high doses can cause liver toxicity, which can result in death.
 Many people, especially children, accidentally overdose, because they are not aware that acetaminophen is in multiple medications.
 You may be giving your child a cold & cough preparation and Tylenol for fever, thus resulting in accidental overdose.
 Because you think it is safe, you may give just a little extra dose, or give it a little earlier than every 4 hours.
 Some people use acetaminophen to purposely overdose in suicide attempts, including teenagers.

 Some studies show that administration of acetaminophen (and ibuprofen) prior to some vaccines led to a reduced antibody response.
 Administering acetaminophen to a non-febrile child does not appear to reduce the risk of febrile seizures.
-Some studies find a correlation between acetaminophen use in the development of asthma and autism.
+Some studies find a correlation (not causation) between acetaminophen use in the development of asthma and autism.
 While, these studies are not conclusive and further study is needed, using caution with acetaminophen during pregnancy and infancy is warranted.

 - Do not give acetaminophen or ibuprofen prior to vaccines or to “prevent fever”.